-The Group has established a whistleblowing policy to define appropriate methods in handling bribery, extortion, fraud, and money laundering.
-As communicated in the employee handbook, employees are forbidden to receive benefits from any party that has a business relationship with the Group.
+The Group has established a whistleblowing policy to define appropriate responses for handling bribery, extortion, fraud, and money laundering.
+As communicated in the Employee Handbook, employees are forbidden to receive benefits from any party that has a business relationship with the Group.
 When assessing suppliers, handling sensitive confidential information, and communicating with suppliers and customers, we restrict any material or monetary exchange in pursuit of personal interests.

-We have set up designated officers including the financial controller as well as the audit committee, and reporting channels such as phone calls, in-person meetings, email, and posts to receive complaints about business ethics raised by stakeholders and handle any non-compliance cases.
-Throughout the whistleblowing process, the identity of the reporter will be concealed to ensure they will not be discriminated against.
-Relevant officers will evaluate the complaint and determine corresponding remediation solutions, including legal action against any corruption in breach of the relevant laws.
-We also conducted a moral risk assessment towards each position to determine which position may be easily exposed to moral hazards.
+We have set up designated officers and bodies including the financial controller as well as the audit committee, and reporting channels such as phone calls, in-person meetings, email, and posts to receive complaints about business ethics raised by stakeholders and handle any non-compliance cases.
+Throughout the whistleblowing process, the identity of the whistleblower will be concealed to ensure they will not be discriminated against.
+Relevant officers will evaluate the complaint and determine corresponding remediation solutions, including legal action against any corruption that is in breach of the relevant laws.
+We also conducted a moral risk assessment for each position to determine which position may be easily exposed to moral issues.
 For high-risk positions, we provide relevant employees with specific training to increase their awareness.
+During the Reporting Period, anti-corruption training was not organised as most of our employees have already undertaken relevant training and possess up-to-date knowledge.
+The Group will ensure all new employees are aware of its anti-corruption policies and practices.
 During the Reporting Period, the Anti-Money Laundering and Counter-Terrorist Financing Ordinance (Cap.
 615 of the Laws of Hong Kong) had a significant impact on the Group in relation to its daily trading activities.
 There were no concluded legal cases regarding corrupt practices brought against the Group and its employees.
 We ensure our compliance by providing anti-corruption training for the Board and employees on a regular basis.
 For more information, please refer to the subsection "Workplace Training" under the section "People Cultivation".